10 Project Portfolio Management (PPM) Trends for 2026

 Agile is clearly gaining millions of advocates and is expanding beyond IT and Development teams.
 But it’s also clear that Agile doesn’t have to work in every context.
 Not all departments can be 100% agile, and there are certain industries whose processes require more traditional management methodologies.In addition, there are more and more types of portfolios (products, investments, services, applications, IT assets, applications, etc.), which require different management methodologies depending on each case.

-Therefore, hybrid project management are the future of PPM.
+Therefore, hybrid project management is the future of PPM.
 More and more companies are understanding that their market competitiveness depends on knowing how to adapt to the ever-changing environment we are living in.
 And that means embracing management models that take the best of the most traditional management approaches and the new agile methodologies.

 2. Integrate PPM with corporate strategy